MJLahgazi/vis-aware-diffusion-anonymization/README.md

 - `similarity_test.py`: ArcFace cosine similarity (identity removal strength)
 - `utility_test.py`: detection rates, gender accuracy, age MAE (downstream utility)

-Each script compares our method against DeepPrivacy2 and FAMS on COCO images.
+Each script compares our method against DeepPrivacy2 and FAMS (see the paper for full details) on COCO images.

 ---

-## Model-Agnostic Design
+## Model-agnostic design

 Computational efficiency scales with the chosen backbone.
 The pipeline imposes no constraint on which inpainting model is used.
 Lighter alternatives such as SDXL-Turbo or distilled variants can be substituted in `pipeline.py` without any other changes.